gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 newer protocol that addresses known vulnerabilities and only defines strong algorithms without known major weaknesses at the time of publication.

+Parameters

 ## DTLS 1.3

 Many of the TLS registries have a "Recommended" column.
 Parameters not marked as "Y" are NOT RECOMMENDED to support.

+DTLS 1.3 requires rekeying before algorithm specific AEAD limits have been reached.
+The AEAD limits equations are equally valid for DTLS 1.2 and SHOULD be followed for DTLS/SCTP, but are not mandated by the DTLS 1.2 specification.

 ## DTLS 1.2